aprilnovak/nekRSDoc/source/input_files.rst

 **startFrom** *<string>*
   Absolute or relative path to a nekRS output file from which to start the simulation from.
   If the solution in the restart file was obtained with a different polynomial order, interpolation is performed to the current simulation settings.
+To only read select fields from the restart file (such as if you wanted to only apply the temperature solution from the restart file to the present simulation), append `+U` (to read velocity), `+P` (to read pressure), or `+T` (to read temperature) to the end of the restart file name.
+For instance, if the restart file is named `restart.fld`, using `restart.fld+T` will only read the temperature solution.
-If this is omitted, the simulation is assumed to start based on the user-defined initial conditions at time zero.
+  If `startFrom` is omitted, the simulation is assumed to start based on the user-defined initial conditions at time zero.

 **stopAt** *(numSteps), elapsedTime, endTime*
   When to stop the simulation, either based on a number of time steps *numSteps* or a simulated